MicrosoftDocs/architecture-center/docs/example-scenario/ai/movie-recommendations.md

 ### Scalability

 If you have a large data size, you can scale your DSVM to shorten training time.
 You can scale a VM up or down by changing the [VM size][vm-size].
-Choose a memory size large enough to fit your dataset in-memory and a higher vCPU count to decrease the amount of time that training will take.
+Choose a memory size large enough to fit your dataset in-memory and a higher vCPU count in order to decrease the amount of time that training takes.

 ### Security

 This scenario can use Azure Active Directory to authenticate users for [access to the DSVM][dsvm-id], which contains your code, models, and (in-memory) data.
-Data is stored in Azure Storage prior to being loaded on a DSVM, where it is automatically encrypted using [Storage Service Encryption][storage-security] and can be accessed via Azure Active Directory authentication or role-based access control.
+Data is stored in Azure Storage prior to being loaded on a DSVM, where it is automatically encrypted using [Storage Service Encryption][storage-security].
+Permissions can be managed via Azure Active Directory authentication or role-based access control.

 ## Deploy this scenario